 When you purchase through links on our site, we may earn an affiliate commission.
 Here’s how it works

-iOS 18 and iPadOS 18 are here for your iPhone and iPad.
+Want to get the most out of iOS 18 and iPadOS 18 on your iPhone and iPad?
 These are the best bits to try first

 It’s unlikely that installing an operating system upgrade will obliterate your data.
 But it’s not impossible.
 So unless you like living dangerously, ensure you take a full iCloud backup before upgrading your iPhone or iPad.
 Ideally, back up your device to a Mac or PC too.